It’s 2 p.m., your eyelids feel heavy, and your focus is fading. Over 60% of workers experience this infamous energy slump.

 - Classic energy drinks: too much sugar, too much caffeine, guaranteed crash.

-Example of a drink routine for a productive workday
+Example drink routine for a productive day

-- 7:00: lemon water
+- 7:00 AM: lemon water

-- 8:30: coffee or matcha
+- 8:30 AM: coffee or matcha

-- 10:30: coconut water or kombucha
+- 10:30 AM: coconut water or kombucha

-- 14:00: green tea or Buddy
+- 2:00 PM: green tea or Buddy

-- 16:00: herbal tea or water
+- 4:00 PM: herbal tea or water